Isaac Coates: Businesses

 In 1875 Isaac had a contract to build a road into the Piako swamp.
 In 1878 and 1879 he and Angus Campbell were in partnership as timber merchants.
 From 1878 to 1880 he was also trading in Hamilton East as Small & Coates, grocers and agricultural merchants.
 In 1880 he sold his own crops and then started on his own account as an agricultural merchant.
 In 1878 and 1881 he had contracts for swamp drainage.
 He and civil engineer, Henry Hulbert Metcalfe, also had a flax mill, at least from 1886 to 1905, where the Memorial Park now is, and others at Morrinsville and Maketu.

-Isaac and Henry won the contract to built the Te Awamutu to Ōtorohanga section of the North Island Main Trunk Railway and in 1886 they won the contract to extend it to Te Kuiti.
+Isaac and Henry won the contract to build the Te Awamutu to Ōtorohanga section of the North Island Main Trunk Railway and in 1886 they won the contract to extend it to Te Kūiti.
 They also worked together building Palmerston North waterworks, in 1889, which they extended in 1891.
 However, their tenders were too high to get the 1887 Ohinemuri contract for the Hikutaia to Paeroa section of the Thames Branch, the 1890 Helensville to Makarau contract for the North Auckland Line, or the 1893 contract for the Rotorua Branch.

 Isaac had a Hamilton cottage burn down in 1903, the year he started a brickworks in Collingwood Street.
 He moved the brickworks to Huntly in 1905.
 It was still running in 1908, but seems to have been sold to a newly formed company that year.
 Coates Street in Hamilton East was built by Isaac in 1908, and some buildings had been erected by 1910.
 He was also a director of Hamilton Flour Mill, was in the gum trade.